Resident assistant: Interpersonal

 These duties deal with directly helping the residents as individuals.
 This requires the RA to know all the residents and be able to help each resident if they run into any problems with each other as well as with other things that may follow.
 Some problems could pertain to relationships, classwork, or institutional questions.
 The RA should have the skills to either assist the resident, or know of a resource that the resident can use to solve their problem.
-A large portion of an RAs role is not to be the expert in supporting students with all of their needs, but rather to have the knowledge and ability to identify when a resident is in need of support and refer residents to other resources that can support them such as counselling services, academic advising, etc.
+A large portion of an RA's role is not to be the expert in supporting students with all of their needs, but rather to have the knowledge and ability to identify when a resident is in need of support and refer residents to other resources that can support them such as counselling services, academic advising, etc.

 Security

 These duties involve creating a safe and healthy environment for the residents to reside in.
 Many institutions require RAs to participate in a 'on duty' rotation where they actively walk through and monitor communities throughout the night.
 While completing these nightly rounds, enforcing community standards, such as quiet hours and alcohol and drug policy are frequent occurrences.
-Fines, bonds, and behavioural contracts can be issued at many universities by RAs as a result but at other institutions RAs are only required to address and document concerns and professional staff such as Residence Hall Directors complete the follow up for community standard infractions.
+Fines, bonds, and behavioural contracts can be issued at many universities by RAs as a result but at other institutions RAs are only required to address and document concerns and professional staff such as residence hall directors complete the follow-up for community standard infractions.
 Monitoring floor activity and helping with conflict resolution between residents is another important security related duty of the RA.
 As more institutions take on a curricular approach and put learning at the forefront of their practice, many RAs are encouraged to have an educational-based conversation with students and focus on restoration and not reprimand them.
 Finally, while completing their nightly walk throughs RAs are often asked to check on the physical security of residence halls, ensuring doors are locked and there are no facilities concerns that need to be addressed.

 Integration

 This refers to assisting residents in making a smooth transition into campus life by getting them involved in traditional activities in their institution such as homecoming events, for example.
-Many RAs are asked to help first year residence students transition campus and academic life, providing orientation to campus services and being available for questions and support throughout the academic terms.
+Many RAs are asked to help first-year residence students transition campus and academic life, providing orientation to campus services and being available for questions and support throughout the academic terms.
 Further, when residents move out of residence halls RAs help support their integration into the broader campus community.